s1879281/Image-Captioning-with-Adaptive-Attention/README.md

 ```

 ## Training
-Use the following command to training the model:
+Use the following command to training the model on MSCOCO dataset:
 ```
 python train.py -d coco
 ```